 Firefox doesn't automatically notice changes to

 install.rdf at restart.
-This is because it checks the modification time of the add-on directory before checking
+This is because it checks the modification times of the add-on's files before reloading

 install.rdf.
-You can force Firefox to notice changes by deleting and recreating the directory, or by touching the modification time of the directory.
+You can force Firefox to notice changes by changing the modification time of

 Plugins seem to follow a somewhat different system, at least with Firefox 9.0 on Windows 7.